20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 • Writing tasks such as emails, articles, and reviews

-If you can recognise and use common phrasal verbs, your English will sound much more natural and flexible.
+If you can recognise and use common phrasal verbs well, your English will sound more flexible, more natural, and more confident.

 1. Carry on